edgedb/edgedb/docs/stdlib/datetime.rst

     :index: now

-    Returns the date and time of the start of a current transaction.
+    Returns the date and time of the start of the current transaction.

 ----------